SwiftDocOrg/DocTest/README.md

 There's no built-in feedback mechanism for documentation like there is for code.
 If you write invalid code,
-your compiler will tell you.
+the compiler will tell you.
 If you write valid but incorrect code, your test suite will tell you.
-But if you write documentation with invalid or incorrect example code, nothing breaks (at least not immediately).
+But if you write documentation with invalid or incorrect example code, you may never find out.

-DocTest offers a way to annotate Swift code examples in documentation with expectations about its behavior that can be tested automatically, just like unit tests.
+DocTest offers a way to annotate Swift code examples in documentation with expectations about its behavior, and test that behavior automatically — just like a unit test.

 ## Usage